bbaustin/catan-vue/src/assets/dont-read-me.md

 ## TODO

 - make body or #app 100vh and flex-col, justify-content evenly
-- want color for last roll in GraphNumberBox?
+- DONE: want color for last roll in GraphNumberBox?
 If so, pass player[last rolled] to get the color
 - media query?
 - filtering rolls by player
 - more graphs for d3 practice